 There are two bodies of water located at the Depot.
-Both bodies of water (Lake Danielson and a golf course pond) are used to store water for firefighting purposes.
+Both bodies of water (Lake Danielson and a golf course pond) were used to store water for firefighting purposes.
 Lake Danielson, approximately 4 acres in area, is located in the northwest corner of the golf course, and the golf course pond is located in the northeast corner of the golf course.
+The golf course area, including these bodies of water, has been transferred to the City of Memphis.